 From time to time, we may sell certain land parcels to other homebuilders, developers or investors if we feel the sale will provide a greater economic benefit to us than continuing home construction or where we are looking to diversify our land positions in the specific geography.
-As a result of such sales, we recognized land closing revenue of \$1.4 million, and \$2.6 million for the three months ending March 31, 2015 and 2014, respectively.
-A modest profit of \$0.2 million was recognized on the 2015 sales.
-The loss of \$1.0 million on land sales in 2014 is the result of write-downs taken in association with the marketing of the remaining assets we had for sale in the Las Vegas area, a market we exited in 2011.
+As a result of such sales, we recognized land closing revenue of \$6.8 million, and \$2.8 million for the three months ending June 30, 2015 and 2014, respectively and \$8.2 million and \$5.4 million for the six months ended June 30, 2015 and 2014.
+Modest profits were recognized on these land sales for both the three and six months ended June 30, 2015.
+Prior year results for the second quarter also had a small gain, whereas we recognized a loss of \$1.0 million for the six month period in 2014 as a result of write-downs taken in association with the marketing of the remaining assets we had for sale in the Las Vegas area, a market we exited in 2011.